Job Start Payment

-You can get Job Start Payment if you're all of the following:
+You can get Job Start Payment if all of the following apply:

-- have been out of paid work and getting certain benefits
+- you've been out of paid work and getting certain benefits

-- have been offered paid work that is for at least 12 hours a week
+- you've been offered paid work that is for at least 12 hours a week

-If the hours of the job vary from week to week, the average should be 12 hours or more over a four week period.
+If the hours of the job vary from week to week, the average should be 12 hours or more over a 4-week period.

-There aren’t any restrictions on having more than one job but one of the jobs must be for at least 12 hours a week.
-This means that two jobs that together add up to 12 hours won’t count for Job Start Payment.
+There are no restrictions on having more than 1 job, but one of the jobs must be for at least 12 hours a week.
+This means that 2 jobs that together add up to 12 hours don’t count for Job Start Payment.

-To qualify for Job Start Payment you must have been out of work and getting one of these benefits:
+To qualify for Job Start Payment, you must have been out of work and getting 1 of these benefits:

 - Universal Credit (UC)